YuukanOO/uniformcss.com/get-started/fundamentals/media-queries.md

 date: 1000-01-03
 ---

-{% include shortcodes/chapter, text: 'Fundamentals', color: 'blueberry' %}

 ### Responsive Design

-You can apply responsive utility classes by appending the breakpoint variant to the beginning of your class name e.g. `<variant>.keyword-variant`.
+You can apply responsive utility classes by appending the breakpoint variant to the beginning of your class name e.g. `<breakpoint-variant>.keyword-variant`.

 ---